 Jay County Jr.-Sr. High School's German Club held its annual Oktoberfest on Tuesday evening, October 8, 2024.
 For the last 25+ years, the German Club has been serving German specialties such as Fisher Brats with sauerkraut, German potato salad, Spätzle noodles, Black Forest cake, cheesecake, and apple strudel.
 This year's Oktoberfest had a nice turnout of students and guests alike.

-11 months ago, Melanie Stockton
+about 1 year ago, Melanie Stockton

 2